Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Discussion

 \subsection{Traction asperities}

-Notably, our study is based on faults with spatially uniform rate-weakening friction conditions.
-Previous studies \parencite{Lay2012,veedu2016} used the single planar fault and demonstrated that slow slip events emerge in small asperities with rate-weakening friction and earthquakes occur in large asperities with rate-weakening friction, within the context of friction asperities.
-Those friction asperities are spatially and temporally stable.
-Here, we introduce the concept of traction asperities, which naturally arise from multiple fault systems due to stress interactions and previous events.
-These asperities can also determine the nucleation and arrest of both slow and fast earthquakes.
+Notably, our study assumes spatially uniform rate-weakening friction.
+Previous single planar fault studies \parencite{Lay2012,veedu2016} showed that slow slip events emerge in small rate-weakening asperities, whereas earthquakes occur in larger ones.
+These frictional asperities are spatially and temporally stable.
+Here, we introduce the concept of traction asperities, which arise naturally in multi-fault systems from stress interactions and prior events.
+These asperities also control the nucleation and arrest of both slow and fast earthquakes.

-Figure 4 shows the distribution of the shear-to-normal traction ratio on Fault 2 before and after selected events (E–H) in Model 2 (Figure 1).
-Owing to stress interactions with neighboring faults and previous ruptures, the traction field exhibits spatial and temporal heterogeneity.
-For example, the left edge, which overlaps with Fault 1, develops a low traction-ratio patch as a result of fault interaction.
-Nucleation occurs at regions with a high ratio of shear-to-normal traction asperity (HRA).
-When the HRA is narrow, nucleation cannot complete within a single asperity, potentially leading to aseismic events (e.g., events F and G).
-Conversely, regions with a low ratio of shear-to-normal traction (LRA) possess higher strength and act as barriers to arrest events nucleated from the HRA.
-For example, after nucleation, event E prefers to propagate towards the right HRA and arrests at the left LRA, resulting in a partial rupture.
-Same for event F and G, rupture arrests at LRA.
-The heterogeneity of traction asperities complicates nucleation processes.
-The coalescence of slip fronts and relatively homogeneous traction fields may lead to full rupture earthquakes, as observed in event H.
+Figure~4 shows the shear-to-normal traction ratio on Fault~2 before and after selected events (E–H) in Model~2 (Figure~1).
+Due to stress interactions with neighboring faults and previous ruptures, the traction field becomes spatially and temporally heterogeneous.
+For example, the left edge overlapping Fault~1 develops a low traction-ratio patch.
+Nucleation occurs in regions with a high shear-to-normal traction ratio (HRA).
+When the HRA is narrow, nucleation may not complete within a single asperity, leading to aseismic events (e.g., F and G).
+In contrast, regions with a low traction ratio (LRA) are stronger and act as barriers.
+After nucleation, event~E propagates toward the right HRA and arrests at the left LRA, producing a partial rupture; events F and G behave similarly.
+Heterogeneous traction complicates nucleation, whereas coalescing slip fronts and more homogeneous traction can produce full ruptures, as in event~H.